KJKan/mcfarland/Tutorial.md

 )
 ```

 "Theory is theory", they say.
-This also holds for the WAIS theretical factor model.
+This also holds for the WAIS theoretical factor model.

-In practice, some indicators indicate more than one latent variable, see for example the WAIS-IV manual, Figure 5.2.
-The Working Memory Capacity indicator Arithmetic also loads on the factor Verbal Ability, while Speed indicator Figure Weights laods on the Perceptual factor.
+In practice, some indicators turn out to indicate more than one latent variable, see for example the WAIS-IV manual, Figure 5.2.
+In addition to Working Memory Capacity Arithmetic also loads on the factor Verbal Ability; In addition to Speed Figure Weights loads also laods on the Perceptual factor.

 The so-called WAIS-IV 'measurement model' thus differs (slightly)from the theoretical model.
 (It contains two additional factor loadings.)